MakeSchool-Tutorials/Node-Reddit-Clone/P11-Vote-On-A-Post/content.md

 What's next?

 To vote on something, you can usually can vote up and down.
 "Liking" in Facebook is like voting up, and there is no down.
 In Reddit however, we can vote things up and down.
-This is a bit tricky!
-A few things make it quite tricky.
+A few things make it quite tricky:

-* When you submit a form with HTML the whole page refreshes, but we don't want that.
+* When you submit a form with HTML, the whole page refreshes --- but we don't want that.
-* We will only want people to vote once either way
+* People should only vote once either way.
 * People generally want to be able to change their votes.

-Let's start with how to vote up, and then see how we can vote down too.
+Let's start with how to vote up, and then see how we can vote down.

 1. Create a post
 1. Show all posts